xgrau/fenitrothion-aegypti-Angola/README.md

 # Transcriptomic analysis of fenitrothion resistance in *Aedes aegypti* from Angola

-Code and data to reproduce the analyses of differential gene expression in pirimiphos-methyl resistant *A. gambiae* and *A. coluzzii* from Côte d'Ivoire.
-Each of the resistant strains was independently compared to lab colonies from the same species (see below).
+Code and data to reproduce the analyses of differential gene expression in fenitrothion resistant *Aedes aegypti* from Angola.

 ## Setup